Valentinini25/Valentinini25/README.md

 - My favorite sport is listening to music. 🎵
 - I'm a programmer with no experience at all.
 - I'm working on several projects, although *that's affecting my psyche a bit...*
-- I work on a PC from 2010, so let's say I can't do much more than web pages.
+- I work on a PC from 2010, so let's say I can only manage web pages for now.

 ### Fun facts:
-- If you type `:)` into Microsoft Word you will get a more complex smiley face.
+- If you type `:)` into Microsoft Word, you'll get a more complex smiley face.
-- If you talk to me, I'll *probably answer you quickly* because, well, I have nothing to do, but you better not do it because *I'm better off sinking into my own loneliness*.
+- If you talk to me, I'll *probably answer quickly* because, well, I have nothing to do, but you better not do it because *I'm better off sinking into my own loneliness*.

-## Languages that I supposedly know:
+## Languages I supposedly know:
 - `HTML`
 - `CSS`